jhan15/autonomous_driving_system/README.md

 # autonomous_driving_system
 This repo is for the autonomous driving system (ADS) developed for BFMC2021.
-The ADS system is simulated in ROS and tested on a 1:10 scaling vehicle.
+The system is simulated in ROS and tested on a 1:10 scaling vehicle.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/62132206/139712662-ea3d87d7-a312-4bd8-9be8-56534e74adb9.gif?raw=true" width="600">
 </p>

+## System architecture

 ## System setup
 ### 1. Hierarchy overview